Frequently Asked Questions

 A language disorder is when an individual experiences impaired understanding or use of spoken, written, or other symbol systems.
 The disorder may involve the form of language, which we categorize as syntax, phonology, and morphology, the content of language, known as semantics, and the function of language in communication, aka pragmatics.
 Those with a language disorder can exhibit any combination of these symptoms.

 What is a Hearing Disorder?

-A hearing disorder occurs when the auditory sensitvity of an individual’s physological auditory system becomes impaired.
+A hearing disorder occurs when the auditory sensitivity of an individual’s physiological auditory system becomes impaired.
 This can limit the comprehension, development, production, and maintenance of speech and language.
 They are classified according to complications in recognition, comprehension, detection, discrimination, and perception of auditory information.
 Those with hearing disorders can be categorized into two different types, daf and harder of hearing.

 What Is A Central Auditory Processing Disorder?